Flixborough disaster: Background

-The chemical works, owned by Nypro UK (a joint venture between Dutch State Mines (DSM) and the British National Coal Board (NCB)) had originally produced fertiliser from by-products of the coke ovens of a nearby steelworks.
-Since 1967, it had instead produced caprolactam, a chemical used in the manufacture of nylon 6.
+Since 1967, the plant had instead produced caprolactam, a chemical used in the manufacture of nylon 6.
 (Note: p 2) The caprolactam was produced from cyclohexanone.
 This was originally produced by hydrogenation of phenol, but in 1972 additional capacity was added, built to a DSM design in which hot liquid cyclohexane was partially oxidised by compressed air.
 The plant was intended to produce 70,000 tons per annum (tpa) of caprolactam but was reaching a rate of only 47,000 tpa in early 1974.
 Government controls on the price of caprolactam put further financial pressure on the plant.

 It was a failure of the cyclohexane plant that led to the disaster.
+One of the cost saving measures was the stoppage of the agitators in the reactors to save electricity.
+This could lead to stratification of water and organics and steam hammer in the reactor with consequential pressure peaks in the reactors.
 A major leak of liquid from the reactor circuit caused the rapid formation of a large cloud of flammable hydrocarbon.
 When this met an ignition source (probably a furnace at a nearby hydrogen production plant (Note: the conclusion of the official Inquiry, but this has been queried, given the pattern of deposition of soot from the explosion)) there was a massive fuel-air explosion.
 The plant control room collapsed, killing all 18 occupants.
 Nine other site workers were killed, and a delivery driver died of a heart attack in his cab.
 Fires started on-site which were still burning ten days later.
 Around 1,000 buildings within a 1 mile radius of the site (in Flixborough itself and in the neighbouring villages of Burton upon Stather and Amcotts) were damaged, as were nearly 800 in Scunthorpe 3 miles away; the blast was heard over 35 miles away in Grimsby, Hull and Saltfleet.
 Images of the disaster were soon shown on television, filmed by BBC and Yorkshire Television filmstock news crews who had been covering the Appleby-Frodingham Gala in Scunthorpe that afternoon.